 • Basic repair kit appropriate to your boat and gear, at least a roll of duct tape, spare cord and a small knife.
 Longer trips might require a more comprehensive ‘group repair kit’ for fibre-glassing work.

-• Torch with white light (preferably waterproof, such as a diver’s torch) if you expect to paddle between sunset and sunrise when legally you must have one available.
+• Torch with white light (preferably waterproof, such as a diver’s torch) and if you expect to paddle between sunset and sunrise you legally must have one mounted that is visible from 360 degrees.
 Additional lighting, such as bike lights, may be useful.

 • Whistle, worn on PFD.